waterthetrees/waterthetrees/README.md

     cd waterthetrees
     ```

-2. Run the script to clone all other repos.
+2. Run the script to clone and install packages on all other repos.

     ```shell
     ./clone_repos.sh
+    ./install.sh
     ```

 3. The database config is passed into our backend server using